 They have more vitamins and minerals.
 More protein, more digestive enzymes, more antioxidants and of course more sulforaphane.

-So while broccoli is a great addition to your dog’s diet, broccoli sprouts are even better.
+So while broccoli is a great addition to your dog’s diet, broccoli sprouts are even better for your dog to eat.

 What You Need To Know Before You Give Broccoli To Your Dog